Waterfall charts in PowerPoint: your step-by-step guide

 Style and format your waterfall chart

 Styling and formatting can be applied to the whole chart or a single chart element.
-Select your chart or chart element then either left or right click to access formatting options.
+Select what you want to edit, then either left or right click to access formatting options.

 - Right-click to add or remove chart features – for example, automatically calculated growth or total difference arrows, a legend, gridlines, a line break, labels, and more.